JAlcocerT/JAlcocerT/content/blog/oss-paas.md

 ## Conclusions

-Definitely these SelfHosted PaaS are a cool way to provide value!
+Definitely these SelfHosted PaaS are a cool way to **provide value** for people that does not want to go into the *complicated server world!*